davismiler/InterviewAI/README.md

 - 💬 **Feedback Portal**
   - Take the interview with AI voice agent, and receive instant feedback based on your conversation.

-- 🌍 **Open-Source**
-  - Fully open-source with scope for community contributions.

 ## 🛠️ Tech Stack
 - ⚛ **Next.js**